A video showing some of the RenderView features can be found here.

 BG Image: displays a background image or texture.

-BG Checker: displays a checkerboard pattern as background.
+BG Checker: displays a checkerboard pattern as the background.

 Color: applies a flat background color.